digimat/digimat-saia/README.rst

 | **.int10**    | x10 rounded value (21.5175 is encoded as 215)       |
 +---------------+-----------------------------------------------------+

-As in SAIA float values seems to be FFP encoded, the ffp encoder is automatically used when writing a float value to a register (instead of an int)
+As in SAIA float values *seems* to be FFP encoded (not really sure about that), the ffp encoder is automatically used when writing a float value to a register (instead of an int)

 .. code-block:: python